enpage/enpage/docs/guides/data-sources/external/json.md

 > [!TIP]
 > You can reference the attributes of the template in the the `url` and `headers` properties.
-This way, you can pass dynamic values to your API and have the site owner configure them in the Enpage Editor.
+This way, you can pass dynamic values to your API and have the site owner configure them in the Upstart Editor.
 Use the notation <code v-pre>{{ attr.attributeName }}</code> to reference an attribute.

 ```javascript